stelewi/developer-website/README.md

 ## License

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
+This project is available under the [The Creative Commons Attribution-NonCommercial (CC BY-NC)](https://creativecommons.org/licenses/by-nc/4.0/).

 ---